By Jeffrey I. Moore – Original Article

 Instead of encouraging users to continue to hide behind a screen, Cheekd pushes you to engage in social settings while paying attention to potential matches in the area.
 Our new dating app gives us the power to light the spark face-to-face first and leave the talking for later.
 As Cheekd uses Bluetooth, it doesn’t require an Internet connection to function.

-Lori, coined as the “Digital Dating Disruptor” is an inspiring, warm, down to earth, fierce, driven, and very independent women.
-There’s so much female entrepreneurs can learn from Lori’s spirit and drive.
-She has been her own publicist and champion since the beginning, landing herself in the New York Times, Wall Street Journal, Huffington Post, Success Magazine, Inc. Magazine,and Forbes Magazine, just to name a few.
+Lori, coined as the “Digital Dating Disruptor” is an inspiring, warm, down to earth, fierce, driven, and very independent woman.
+There are so many female entrepreneurs that can learn from Lori’s spirit and drive.
+She has been her own publicist and champion since the beginning, landing herself in the New York Times, Wall Street Journal, Huffington Post, Success Magazine, Inc. Magazine, and Forbes Magazine, just to name a few.

 Lori Cheek doesn’t sit and wait for people to notice her, acknowledge her or even encourage her.
 She goes out there and throws herself into the center of it all, knowing very well that people may reject her, criticize her, and ignore her.